Do this Simple Exercise If You Have Glute Muscle and Back Pain

 There really is no reason NOT to do this movement (unless you are a Lay-Z stretcher) since sitting is required (ironically) to perform this exercise well.
 In fact, you should be doing this stretch during your breaks.
 (It is important to have consent from your family doctor prior to any routine such as the Seated Leg to Chest.)

 Step 1: While seated, raise on knee up and bring the inner thigh up toward your chest.
 Use your hands to carefully assist in rotating the leg inward to your chest.

 Step 2: Hold for 2 minutes while keeping your posture straight.

 Step 3: Relax down and repeat with the other leg.

 Step 4: Repeat often.

 Tip: Contract your abdominals firmly against your raised thigh and hold.

-Note: It may take time before you can bring your inner thigh to your chest.
-Make sure that your lower back does not bend during this hold.
 You should feel a very strong pull in the buttocks area as well as near the outside above the knee joint.
 The pull will change in sensation as the muscle learns to relax and stretch.

 “There are so many great things that I can say about this book.”

 “I have been able to walk better and be able to bend over without much pain.
 This book is really recommended and I thank this author for what he has done to help people, such as myself, achieve great back health.”